Universal aspects of the random first order phase transition theory of the structural glass transition: Comparision to other phase transition theories for the glass transition and an inequality

 \subsection{A. First order phase transition theory for the glass transition}

-There have been attempts to characterize the SGT as freezing into an amorphous state using a density functional free energy \cite{Singh85PRL,Dasgupta99PRE} similar to that first used by Ramakrishnan and Yussouff \cite{Ramakrishnan79PRB} to describe the liquid to crystal transition.
+An earlier DFT of the SGT, advanced in the in the mid-eighties \cite{Singh85PRL,Dasgupta99PRE}, was based on the approximate Ramakrishnan-Yussouff \cite{Ramakrishnan79PRB} theory of the liquid to crystal transition and modified it for the SGT.
 By generating random sites of a large system to describe the amorphous state (viewed as an aperiodic solid instead of periodic crystal characterizing an ordered solid) it was shown numerically that the RY free energy functional has a metastable solution, which presumably corresponds to a static description of the glassy state.
-The transition to such an aperiodic state was deemed to be first order occurring at a density below the putative crystallization density.
+The transition to such an aperiodic state was deemed to be first order, occurring at a density below the putative crystallization density.

 Although such a description might capture aspects of the amorphous state it differs qualitatively from the RFOT in two important aspects: (1) The transition to the aperiodic state is first order with density itself exhibiting a discontinuity where as in RFOT it is the analogue of the EA parameter describing density fluctuations (Eq.
 2) that has a jump at $T_{K}$.
 A regular first order transition would also have a latent heat, and exhibit something that resembles a discontinuity in the specific heat.
 In contrast, RFOT theory predicts absence of latent heat at $T_K$.
 It is also unclear if the identified freezing density is close to the analogue of $T_{K}$.
 (2) The RY theory was not used to identify a dynamical transition temperature or density.
 More importantly, the link between $T_{d}$ and $T_{K}$ requiring the emergence of exponentially large number of low free energy metastable glassy states, which is the most important aspect of the RFOT theory was not demonstrated.
 (3) Finally, if one were to associate a divergent length scale or exponent with an ordinary first order phase transition then it would be the Berker-Fisher value $\nu=1/d$ discussed in Sec II.D.
-Such a value is not consistent with the equality found using the RFOT theory (further discussed in Sec III.C), nor is it in accord with recent simulation results \cite{Mosayebi10PRL,Tanaka10NATMAT}.
+Such a value is inconsistent with the equality found using the RFOT theory (further discussed in Sec III.C), nor is it in accord with recent simulation results \cite{Mosayebi10PRL,Tanaka10NATMAT}.

-\subsection{B. Second order phase transition theory for the STG}
+\subsection{B. Second order phase transition theory for the SGT}